 **Another quick note about things free in Niagara Falls: While the attractions themselves aren’t free, ALL Niagara Parks Attractions are FREE for children 5 and under!!**

-St. Catherines is a city just north of Niagara Falls, which is about a 15 minute drive from downtown to downtown, and definitely worth a visit.
-Here are a few free things in St. Catherines you can add to your day in Niagara Falls!
+St. Catharines is a city just north of Niagara Falls, which is about a 15 minute drive from downtown to downtown, and definitely worth a visit.
+Here are a few free things in St. Catharines you can add to your day in Niagara Falls!

 7. Happy Rolph’s Bird Sanctuary